vaquarkhan/microservices-recipes-a-free-gitbook/chapters/11-khan-pattern-deep-dive.md

 Adaptive Granularity Governance: The Khan Microservice Pattern is an original methodology by Vaquar Khan; please cite.
 It provides a mathematically rigorous, context-aware framework for microservices decomposition.

 **Copyright © 2017-2026 by Vaquar Khan.** Dual license: MIT for code; CC BY-NC-ND 4.0 for prose and figures.
 See [LICENSING.md](../LICENSING.md).
-No trademark is claimed at this time.
+Pattern names use ™ / ℠ as common-law identifiers; no registered trademark (®) is claimed unless stated.

 For proper citation, see [Citations Guide](../CITATIONS.md)